pluralsight/guides/in-review/interesting-apis/requesting-e-signatures-in-a-chat-with-pusher-hellosign-and-spring-boot/article.md

 }
 ```

 Notice how the values of the HelloSign API will be injected from system variables.
-Next, add the method to request a signature:
+Next, we'll add the method to request a signature from a chat member:
 ```java
 @RequestMapping(value = "/chat/request/nda",
 		method = RequestMethod.POST,